-Are a good or a bad guy?
+Are you a good or a bad guy?
 Identifying malignant cells using Numbat

 debbuging new